zeisler/zeisler.github.io/resume/index.md

 # Skill Summary

-Ruby, JavaScript, CoffeeScript, SQL, PostgreSQL, Ruby on Rails, RSpec, Jasmine, Karma, Angularjs, HTML5, CSS3, Sass, Kendo, Amazon Web Services, Unix, Git, Github, Vagrant, TeamCity, LeanKit, Agile, TDD, Unit Testing, design patterns
+Ruby, JavaScript, CoffeeScript, SQL, PostgreSQL, Ruby on Rails, RSpec, Jasmine, Karma, Angularjs, HTML5, CSS3, Sass, Kendo, Amazon Web Services, Unix, Git, Github, Vagrant, TeamCity, LeanKit, Agile, TDD, Isolated Unit Testing, Design Patterns, Object Oriented Design

 # Open Source
 **Maintainer**

- * [active_mocker](https://github.com/zeisler/active_mocker): A tool to generate mocks from ActiveRecord models for unit tests that run fast because they do not need to load Rails or a database.
+ * [active_mocker](https://github.com/zeisler/active_mocker): A tool to increase developer productivity when testing code that relies on database interactions.

 # Experience Highlights

 ##Software Developer - **Fiduciary Benchmarks** ~ *9/2013 - Current*
 * Collaborated with business to create benchmarking algorithms for 401k and other Investment accounts.
-Paired with a customer facing benchmark results I also provided the business with dynamic automated documentation detailing how the results were derived.
+* Provided the business with dynamic documentation detailing how benchmarking results were derived.
+* Paired with co-workers on features while practicing test-driven-development.
+* Developed patterns for fast feedback tests by isolated core business logic from Rails and database access.
+* Wrote command line interface to manage reference data.
+Importing/exporting of CSV into/from the database using different strategies to handle error correction and speed.
+* Created image diffing tool to detect unexpected changes to high value PDF reports.
+* Optimized slow ruby code by analyzing object allocation, performance metrics, and memory usage.
 * Highly optimized JSON API using Ruby on Rails and PostgreSQL with large data sets.
-* Integrated Kendo Grid and Angular to create complex views of data.
-Including creating updating, deleting, filtering and sorting records service-side or client-side.
+* Designed complex views of data that allowed manipulating, filtering and sorting of records.
-* Paired with co-workers on features while practicing test driven development.
-* Embraced fast feedback tests by unit testing core business logic outside of Ruby on Rails.
-* Wrote command line interface to manage reference data.
-Importing and exporting of CSV into/from the database using different strategies to handle error correction and speed.

 ##Resident - **Portland Code School** ~ *6/2013 - 8/2013*